On transversality of bent hyperplane arrangements and the topological expressiveness of ReLU neural networks

 \begin{lemma} All but finitely many thresholds $t \in \mathbb{R}$ are transversal for $F$ and $M$. \end{lemma}

 \begin{proof} The polyhedral complex $M$ is, by definition, finite.
 Hence there are only finitely many cells on which $F$ is constant.
-But Lemma \ref{lem:nonconscellneighborhood} tells us that the images of the constant cells are the only nontransversal thresholds for $F$ and $M$.
-The result follows.
+But Lemma \ref{lem:nonconscellneighborhood} tells us that the images of the constant cells are the only nontransversal thresholds for $F$ and $M$. \end{proof}